 One of Paul Newman's least known and seldom shown films is The Outrage (1964).
-The film explores the elusive nature of truth as three conflicting versions of the same crime are presented to a frontier judge before a burned out courthouse.
+The film explores the elusive nature of truth as five conflicting versions of the same crime are presented to a frontier judge before a burned out courthouse.
 The film is an adaptation of Japanese director Akira Kurosawa's Rashomon (1950).

 Newman plays the unlikely role of Juan Carrasco, a Mexican outlaw accused of raping a Southern belle and killing her aristocratic husband.
 The beguiling Claire Bloom plays the violated woman, and Laurence Harvey plays her Southern gentleman.
 Despite the lurid subject matter, Newman, Bloom, and Harvey give tongue and cheek performances in episodic flashbacks which entertain in unexpected ways.